How Do You Sprout Beans?

 Step 2: Pour enough water into the dish to cover the beans at least 3 times.
 You can’t use too much water, but there’s no need to fill up the pan completely to the top.

-Cover the pan with a towel or something else that allows airflow and let sit at room temperature for overnight or for 12-18 hours.
+Cover the pan with a towel or something else and let sit at room temperature for 12-18 hours.

 Days 2-4